hgkamath/createvmdk/README.md

 # createvmdk

 The purpose of this tool is to create vmdk files.
 It became necessary as a substitute for `vboxmanage` tool from the VirtualBox which is normally used to create vmdk files.
-Installing virtualbox which takes 200Mb of space just to get the vboxmanage for vmdk creation ability is overkill.
+Installing virtualbox, which takes 200Mb of space just to get the vboxmanage tool for vmdk creation ability, is overkill.
 ```
 vboxmanage internalcommands createrawvmdk -filename disk001.vmdk -rawdisk /dev/sda
 vboxmanage internalcommands createrawvmdk -filename /path/to/file.vmdk -rawdisk /dev/sda -partitions 1,5